R-Sweke/CrashCourseInNeuralNetworksWithKeras/README.md

  - Deep-Q networks

 NB!
-All of the code examples, images and explanations are taken from either:
+A high percentage of the images, explanations and codes are taken from existing:

    - journal articles
    - blogs
    - Keras tutorials
    - other repositories

 and when relevant the sources are referenced within the notebooks.